Avast SecureLine VPN Review 2023: A Good Choice?

 Smart VPN allows you to personalize your VPN connection.

 Avast SecureLine VPN doesn't offer many features beyond that.
-You won't find split tunneling, for selecting which apps or websites use your VPN connection (and which don't), multi-hop (routes your connection through multiple VPN servers), be able to change your protocol, or take advantage of additional security features.
+There's no split tunneling, for selecting which apps or websites use your VPN connection (and which don't), multi-hop (routes your connection through multiple VPN servers), extra security features, or the ability to change your protocol.

-The paucity of integrated security tools can be explained rather logically: As the developer of a comprehensive security suite and a variety of other software options, Avast doesn't want its products to compete against one another.
+There's a logical reason for the shortage of integrated security tools: As the developer of a comprehensive security suite and a variety of other software options, Avast doesn't want its products to compete against one another.
 To 'help', a list of all Avast products is provided in the lower-right corner of the menu.

 Avast cross-promotes its security solutions and SecureLine VPN is no exception.